Back to All Events

 Day 1:

-2. What pulls individuals into teams?
+2. What draws individuals into teams?
 Humans have many reasons for gathering in groups.
-Using Forces of Cohesion, we will examine the range of motivations so that individuals can be better understood in group context.
+Using Forces of Cohesion, we will examine the range of human motivations, so that individuals can be understood better in a group context.

-3. How do we relate to each other?
-According to Bert Hellinger, there are certain dynamics that permeate across cultures that determine how power is held in a team.
-Understanding these can help us identify dysfunction and offer us ways of addressing it.
+3. How is power exercised in the team?
+According to Bert Hellinger, there are dynamics that pervade across cultures. which determine how power is distributed in a team.
+Understanding these can help us identify dysfunctions and methods of redress.

 Day 2:

-1. How do we combat group negativity?
-Shadow work has been a staple in leadership development, though typically focused on individuals.
-Understanding collective consciousness and group shadow can deepen team dialogue and avert conflict.
+1. How do we address the group’s negative traits?
+Shadow work is a staple in leadership development, though typically focused on individuals.
+Understanding collective consciousness and group shadow can deepen team relationships.

-2. How do we handle conflict when it arises?
+2. How do we handle conflict?
 Entrenched positions and justification of our own rightness keeps hostility in place.
-Learning how to unpack the core defensive beliefs and focus on interests instead can outframe the disputes.
+Learning how to unpack the core defensive beliefs and focus on interests instead can turn conflict into creativity.

-3. What experiences will improve the teamwork?
+3. How do we take collective action?
 In complex systems, there are no guarantees of outcomes when we act on the system.
 Fractals are a great way of intervening experimentally, with a view to affecting the whole system.

-4. Who do I need to support my contribution to the team?
+4. Who do I need to support my teamwork?
 There are four key archetypes that support leaders in any undertaking but are particularly relevant to team activity.
 Making sure these mentors are in our lives can keep us resilient.

-Learning Objectives: The purpose of the event is to generate mindsets and practices that will help leaders improve their teams’ performances and create more sustainable cultures.
+Learning Objectives: The purpose of the event is to generate practices to help leaders improve their team’s performance and create a high performing culture.

 Specifically delegates will learn to:

-Create a vision for the team that can be sustained through change.
+1. Create a resilient vision for the team that is responsive to changing circumstances.

-Notice “invisible” team dynamics and ways of improving them.
+3. Notice “invisible” power dynamics and generate ways of working with them.

-Generate relational triads that make the team culture more resilient.
+4. Establish relational triads that make the team culture more delivery focused and energy efficient.

-Engage with the shadow side of a group and integrate it.
+5. Engage with the shadow side of a group, understand its value and integrate it.

-Build a support network that will improve their role in the team.
+8. Build a support network of specific contributors that will improve their performance in the team.

 Cost: £695 (+VAT) per person.
 Groups of 5 cost £2850 (+VAT).